screaminglordbyron/IDS-project/README.md

 In addition, for photos with location data, we could look at the users' evaluation of how much a given location has changed over the years (users can give a 3-tier score to the changes: little ... great), this hasn't been researched yet at all.

+### Guide for using Lemmatizer.py

+TODO: estNLTK instructions, langdetect, what is lemmatisation, POS-tagging, disambiguation, proper nouns, NER, disambiguation